vbrz2312/CynicismSpanishCorpus/README.md

 # CynicismSpanishCorpus
-Corpus of Cynical Expresions for Spanish Language
+Cynical Expression Corpus for Spanish Language

 The corpus was generated from YouTube comments downloaded from new car analysis channels.
 The comments were filtered, taking into account two requirements: comments must contain at least ten words, and comments must have a minimum of 5 likes.